OutSystems/AzureARMTemplates/README.md

 - You must chose the same major version for the Platform Server and Service Studio.
 - On OutSystems 11, the RabbitMQ user and password is the virtual machine admin user and password.

+**Warnings:**

+- This templates are updated frequently and we don't ensure backward compatibility.
+- If you want to use them on production environments you should clone/fork this repo to your own GitHub account, change the "Deploy to Azure" button links to your repository and start the deployment from there.
+- This warning is especially important when using scale-sets.
+The scale-set is dependent of the repository where it was created from for scale-up operations.
+The newly created instances NEED ACCESS to the GitHub repository to perform the OutSystems configuration!!!
+So, or avoid using scale-sets or clone/fork this repository to your own!!!

 ## Existing Database Server

 Use this group of templates to deploy OutSystems in an existing database server.